eflewis/annoyance/README.md

 annoyance
 =========

-A javascript library for pissing people off when they do things you don't like on your website
+A javascript library for playing a loud and annoying sound when you get too close to a particular div with your mouse.
+Basically frivolous.